Understanding Hot Water Delivery

 To estimate your wait time, consider:

-- Pipe diameter: 15mm pipes hold about 0.2L per meter, 20mm hold about 0.3L per meter
+- Pipe diameter: 15mm pipes hold about 0.2L per metre, 20mm hold about 0.3L per metre

 Professional Hot Water Solutions

-Panther Plumbing Group helps Sydney residents enjoy faster hot water with:
+We help Sydney residents enjoy faster hot water with:

 - Hot water system replacements and upgrades